-Exclusion:
+Suspension:

-We will make every effort to avoid excluding a LAC or Post LAC student, in recognition of the increased risk this poses in terms of them quickly disengaging from the school, due to their early experience of broken attachments and loss.
-We will discuss the rationale for exclusion with the Virtual School and any other relevant stakeholder.
-If there is no option other than exclusion, then we will make every attempt to reduce the number of days of the exclusion.
+We will make every effort to avoid suspending a LAC or Post LAC student, in recognition of the increased risk this poses in terms of them quickly disengaging from the school, due to their early experience of broken attachments and loss.
+We will discuss the rationale for suspension with the Virtual School and any other relevant stakeholder.
+If there is no option other than suspension, then we will make every attempt to reduce the number of days of the suspension.